data classification

 Data Classification: Sensitivity Levels and Standard Taxonomy

-Most corporate policies adopt a dual model that uses Levels (based on impact) and Types (based on policy label) for its application.
+Most corporate policies adopt a dual model that uses Levels (based on impact) and Types (based on policy labels) for enforcement.

 Sensitivity levels with definitions, examples, and baseline controls